 There is a huge difference in reflection, and regretting.
 That difference is fear and guilt.
 Without fear and guilt, we stay in the present moment even if we are reflecting on the past.

 Reflecting on the past: Instead of focusing on bad things that happened to you in 2013, look at how you responded.
 If something traumatic happened to you this year, don’t go into that time.
 Perhaps you can look right after that time to your response.
 If this doesn’t feel safe, look at some other lighter events.

 Take a step back so that you do not relive anything awful.
 Look at yourself as if from “above the battle field.”
 How did you make it through that time?
 What skills did you use?
-What relationships did you strengthen?
+Which relationships did you strengthen?
 What do these actions say about what is important to you?
 What did you hold precious during that time?
-What are you proud of?
+And, what are you proud of?

 This will help you connect to your agency–that you are an agent in your life rather than a passive recipient of it.
 You can let go of the difficult situation and hold on to your power.